Kerry Ruef - Founder and Director

 --------------------------

-Along with Kerry Ruef, David facilitates The Private Eye workshops and conference presentations, where his humor and electric presentation style keep teachers on the edge of their seats.
+Along with Kerry Ruef, David facilitates The Private Eye workshops, courses, and conference presentations, where his humor and electric presentation style keep teachers on the edge of their seats.
+David is an instructor at Portland State University.

-He is also a writer whose short stories have appeared in numerous literary journals, and a gallery exhibiting photographer whose work has been published in The Smithsonian magazine.
+He is also a writer whose short stories have appeared in numerous literary journals, and a gallery exhibiting photographer whose work has been published in The Smithsonian magazine, U.N.
+Populi Magazine, Grassroots Development and other journals.